Essential SE Exam Study Materials

 Conclusion (TL;DR)

-The first steps in preparing for the Sturctural Engineering (SE) Exam is getting all required SE Exam study materials.
-The following materials are what I found to be the most important:
+The first steps in preparing for the Structural Engineering (SE) Exam is getting all required SE Exam study materials.
+NCEES provides all references digitally but you need to know the material well enough to navigate those resources efficiently.

 Tags: #engineering